Adaptive Submodular Influence Maximization with Myopic Feedback: Empirical Analysis

-Throughout our empirical analysis, we considered the \emph{modified} IC diffusion model with myopic feedback.
-Our primary objective is the adaptive selection of $k$ seed nodes, one at each time.
-The time horizon is defined as $T = k+1$, i.e. the diffusion process stops one step right after selecting the last seed.
-Similar to \citep{kdd/KempeKT03,Gotovos:2015}, we set an identical influence probability at each edge, $p=0.1$.
-All expected marginal gains were estimated via Monte Carlo sampling ($1,000$ simulations). \paragraph{Adaptive greedy Vs Heuristic adaptive strategies} As it is not possible to actually compute the optimal set of influential nodes, we compare the performance of the adaptive greedy strategy w.r.t. three alternative heuristics to identify influential seed nodes.
+\textbf{Adaptive greedy Vs Heuristic adaptive strategies} As it is not possible to actually compute the optimal set of influential nodes, we compare the performance of the adaptive greedy strategy w.r.t. three alternative heuristics to identify influential seed nodes.
 These heuristics adaptively choose: (i) the node with highest \textit{betweenness centrality}; (ii) the node with \textit{highest degree}; and (iii) a \textit{random} node among inactive nodes.
 Figure~\ref{fig:results1} illustrates the empirical means of the expected utility $\tilde{f}$ as well as the $\pm 1$ standard deviation intervals over $100$ runs.
 The adaptive greedy strategy significantly outperforms the other heuristic strategies in all cases.
 Our results illustrate the empirical superiority of the greedy strategy to tackle the adaptive IM problem with myopic feedback, w.r.t. more common metrics from graph theory.
-Without surprise, the random baseline is by far the worst strategy, while the performances of adaptive \textit{degree} and adaptive \textit{centrality} strategies seem to vary according to the networks. \paragraph{Adaptive greedy Vs Non-adaptive greedy} Comparisons have also been made with a non-adaptive standard greedy strategy \cite{kdd/KempeKT03}.
-The specific policy chooses the $k$ seed nodes in advance, at time step $t=1$, and activate each one of them sequentially (one at each time step).
-According to our experiments (see Fig.~\ref{fig:results1}), the adaptive greedy strategy provides larger influence spreads than the non-adaptive greedy.
-It becomes apparent that adaptivity is more profitable, as we gradually gain more knowledge about the ground truth influence network.
-The performance of the non-adaptive greedy strategy is sometimes worse even when it is compared with that of the adaptive \emph{degree} or \emph{centrality} strategies.
-Overall, the results validate our initial claim that the performance of the proposed myopic adaptive greedy policy will be at least as good as that of the non-adaptive greedy policy. \paragraph{Impact of network's structure on performance} Another main insight from our empirical study is that the network's structure strongly impacts the performance of algorithms.
-While the superiority of the adaptive greedy strategy is clear on Arxiv and Facebook data, differences between strategies are less obvious on Twitter's network.
-It highlights that increasing the edges/nodes ratio of the network decreases the global advantage of the adaptive greedy policy on other strategies.
-Actually, the IM problem itself is less relevant when the network becomes very dense, as all nodes have a quite similar influence power.
-As a consequence, it is not surprising to obtain smaller differences between strategies on Twitter.
-Since this network is very dense, even the random baseline manages to return good spreads.
+Without surprise, the random baseline is by far the worst strategy, while the performances of adaptive \textit{degree} and adaptive \textit{centrality} strategies seem to vary according to the networks.